Bayer-Group/terraform-aws-autoken/README.md

 ## Deploy Terraform

+> :warning: When running Autoken as an admin, make sure to familiarize yourself with the [Secure Operations for Autoken](docs/secure-operations.md) information.

 Use the Terraform module to deploy Autoken to your AWS account.
 Provide your GitHub organization and Artifactory / SonarQube information as needed.

 ```